double16/fabric/patterns/create_persona/system.md

 - Think about real people and how the persona can mimic the relationships between the datum.

+- Think deeply about being creative with the first name, last name and geographic area.

 - The persona should not closely resemble any real person.

 - Given the input, fill in missing information consistent with the input.